 Listening activities in another language are difficult.
 For anyone who has ever been to a foreign country and only knows a little bit of the language, simple tasks can often seem daunting and minor mistakes can sometimes lead to big misunderstandings.
 In the classroom, teachers have the ability to control the environment and help students build their listening skills.

 When I first started teaching, I didn’t really know how to deal with listening sections in the book.
-I usually had a lot of speaking activities in my lesson plan, and would do the listening section as a kind of afterthought.
+I usually had a lot of speaking activities in my lesson plan and would do the listening section as a kind of an afterthought.
 Looking back, I just don’t think I had the empathy to know what my students needed from these activities.
 Also, I didn’t know how to make these activities engaging.

 Read on for my tips on recognizing learner difficulties for listening activities and for my best practices for building students’ listening skills.
 Also, if you’re looking for some fun listening games and ways to make these activities more engaging, you can download some of my favorites by clicking on the button below.